Structured Chemistry Reasoning with Large Language Models

 Engaging LLMs in a step-by-step thinking process has demonstrated enhanced performance in intricate reasoning tasks compared to the conventional single-step answer prediction.
-A typical step-by-step prompting approach is called CoT prompting ~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}.
-CoT prompting directs the model to articulate the step-by-step thinking process as rationales prior to producing the final answer.
+A typical step-by-step prompting approach is called chain-of-thought (CoT)~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}.
+CoT directs the model to articulate the step-by-step thinking process as rationales prior to producing the final answer.
 Following this line, several optimized endeavors are made towards making LLMs better task solvers for more complicated problems.
-These efforts encompass automated demonstration construction~\cite{zhang2023automatic}, improving self-consistency~\cite{wang2023selfconsistency}, utilizing the structure of prompts~\cite{yao2023tree, besta2023got}, adopting iterative prompting~\cite{zhou2023leasttomost, wang-etal-2022-iteratively}, and ensembling~\cite{sun2023recitationaugmented} for solving complex problems.

-The original focus of CoT prompting approaches has primarily centered around arithmetic, commonsense, and logical reasoning problems~\cite{DBLP:conf/nips/Wei0SBIXCLZ22,kojima2022large,zhang2023automatic}.
-Recent investigations have sought to broaden the application of CoT prompting in scientific domains~\cite{lu2022learn,wang2023scibench}.
+These efforts encompass automated demonstration construction~\cite{zhang2023automatic}, improving self-consistency~\cite{wang2023selfconsistency}, utilizing the structure of prompts~\cite{yao2023tree, besta2023got}, adopting iterative prompting~\cite{zhou2023leasttomost, wang-etal-2022-iteratively}, and ensembling~\cite{sun2023recitationaugmented, fu2023complexitybased}.
+The original focus of CoT approaches has primarily centered around arithmetic, commonsense, and logical reasoning problems~\cite{DBLP:conf/nips/Wei0SBIXCLZ22,kojima2022large,zhang2023automatic}.
+Recent investigations have sought to broaden the application of CoT in scientific domains~\cite{lu2022learn,wang2023scibench}.
 Closely related to ours are works in the research line of modular prompting~\cite{DBLP:conf/iclr/KhotTFF0CS23, patel-etal-2022-question}, which decomposes a complex task into several sub-tasks.
 The micro-level decomposition varies from task to task.
 Different from them, we identified two fundamental components for solving complex chemistry problems as a general paradigm at a macro level.
-Another related research line is the feedback mechanism~\cite{DBLP:journals/corr/abs-2303-17651} that leverages feedback from LLMs before the final output.
-In contrast, we designed a confidence-aided review-and-refinement strategy and employed another LLM to provide feedback for multi-model collaboration.
+Another related line is the feedback mechanism~\cite{DBLP:journals/corr/abs-2303-17651} that leverages feedback from LLMs before the final output.
+In contrast, we design a confidence-based review-and-refinement strategy and employed another LLM to provide feedback for multi-model collaboration.
 Notably, this approach will greatly alleviate the drawbacks of previous feedback frameworks, where correct answers risk being swayed by unfaithful feedback.